schollii/pypubsub/docs/usage/usage_basic_tasks.rst

 ^^^^^^^^^^^^^

 The data must satisfy the
-topic's TDS, and all arguments must be named.
-So for a topic 'root' with TDS of arg1, arg2 required and arg3 optional, the send command would have the form::
+topic's MDS, and all arguments must be named.
+So for a topic 'root' with MDS of arg1, arg2 required and arg3 optional, the send command would have the form::

     pub.sendMessage('root', arg1=obj1, arg2=obj2, arg3=obj3)